jonnew/Oat/README.md

     - For instance, it would be nice to be able to re-acquire the background image in `oat-framefilt bsub` without have to restart the program.
     - Where should this come from?
 Command line input?
+    - EDIT: Shea and I have been brainstorming ways to use unix sockets to allow general runtime control of oat components.
+This will doing things like easy, in general.
 - [ ] Add position history toggle in `oat-decorate`
+    - Answer will come with solution to TODO above this one.
 - [ ] Type deduction in shmem Tokens
     - Sources should have a static method for checking the token type of a given address.